Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums: Exponential sum approximation

 \end{corollary}

-\begin{proof} Let $\alpha\leq 1$ be sufficiently small so that it fulfills the hypothesis of \cref{thm:Fouriersubspace}.
-The lower bound for $F_*$ follows immediately from \cref{thm:Fouriersubspace2} where $\alpha/\sqrt r$ plays the role of $\alpha$ in the referenced theorem.
-For the upper bound, since the Gradient-MUSIC Fourier subspace estimator is a method for this problem and the spectral norm is upper bounded by the Frobenius norm, by \cref{thm:Fouriersubspace}, we get
+\begin{proof} Pick $\alpha\leq 1$ sufficiently small so that the assumptions of \cref{thm:gradmusicexponentialsum} hold.
+The lower bound for $E_*$ follows immediately from \cref{thm:minimaxexponential}.
+For the upper bound, since Gradient-MUSIC is a method for this problem, by the second inequality of \cref{thm:gradmusicexponentialsum}, we get

 This finishes the proof. \end{proof}